KorbinianKuhn/ramses-auth/README.md

     }
 )

-//Sign a ticket with a parent
+//Sign a token with a parent
-const childTicket = ramses.sign(
+const tokenWithParent = ramses.sign(
     payload: {
         key:'value'
     },